 Where to start?

 I spent YEARS feeling uncomfortable in my body.
 Since my early school days I was insecure and felt ‘too fat’ and therefore unworthy.
-I felt like I didn’t fit in with the cool kids and thought that when I lost weight things would be different.
+I felt like I didn’t fit in with the popular kids and thought that when I lost weight things would be different.
 So, I went on numerous diets, I lost lots of weight and afterwards I put all the weight back on again plus more!
 (Sound familiar?!)

 I have a photo of me in my school uniform when I was thin, and I remember thinking that despite being thinner, all my problems were still there.
-I also remember fainting in the toilets because I wasn’t eating enough.
+I also remember fainting because I wasn’t eating enough.

 I pursued thin-ness for many years, tried various diets, fads and slimming clubs to ‘get fixed’.
 For years, I was ashamed at my inability to control my eating because once I had stopped yo-yo dieting I just ate.
 I ate whatever I wanted, as much as I wanted but couldn’t understand why I could only stop eating when the packet was empty.
 How come my husband could have ‘just a taste’ and I needed the whole packet?!